ezsystems/ezpublish-kernel/doc/specifications/rest/REST-API-V2.rst

 ```````````
 :Resource: /user/roles/<ID>
 :Method: DELETE
-:Description: the given role is deleted
+:Description: the given role and all assignments to users or user groups are deleted
 :Response:

 .. code:: http